 Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture of Shanghai with a stroll along the Bund and round off your day with some delicious Shanghainese cuisine.
-Sightseeing today involves a full day of touring around the centre of the city including approximately 3-4 hours on foot.
+Admire the magnificent colonial architecture with a stroll along the Bund before visiting the Silk Factory.
+Sightseeing today involves a full day of touring around the centre of the city including 3-4 hours on foot.
+This evening, dine on delicious Shanghainese cuisine and take a cruise on the Huangpu River.